 Activities expected to be performed in this phase shall, at least, include:

 Transportation to SCK CEN (only after manufacturing QC and FAT shall be approved by SCK CEN), incoming inspections of supplies, installation of QPLANT, execution/ reporting of assembly tests, Non-Conformity handling and preparing/submitting the Installation File (Error!
-Reference source not found.
-DD#5) for review and approval by SCK CEN.
+Reference source not found.) for review and approval by SCK CEN.

 Phase IV – Commissioning and Acceptance